code-execute-rishi/VG_Cloud_Middleware_Download/README.md

 npm run dev
 ```

-Open your browser to `http://localhost:5173`.
+Open your browser to the local or deployed URL (e.g., `https://middleware-gcs-assigment.vercel.app`).
 You should see the live video feed and telemetry from the middleware.

 ## 🛠️ Tech Stack